EmilieAndreasen/cds-la-assignments/Assignment_1/README.md

 | 0238.b6.txt | 1522.12      | 1557.52      | 884.96      | 460.18      | 2          | 0          | 0          |
 | 0318.b6.txt | 2057.47      | 1149.43      | 1000.00     | 528.74      | 5          | 0          | 2          |

-The text files from the 'Taboo, not taboo' essay type display variation in relative frequencies of nouns, verbs, adjectives, and adverbs, along with counts of unique named entities.
+The text files from the 'Taboo, not taboo' display variation in relative frequencies of nouns, verbs, adjectives, and adverbs, along with counts of unique named entities.
 For instance, 0137.b6.txt has a high relative frequency of nouns (i.e, 1937.87) and verbs (i.e., 1390.53), while 0318.b6.txt has the highest noun frequency (i.e., 2057.47) and identifies 5 unique persons.

 **C1 Linguistic Features**
 | Filename    | RelFreq NOUN | RelFreq VERB | RelFreq ADJ | RelFreq ADV | Unique PER | Unique LOC | Unique ORG |